UPC/ravada/docs/docs/INSTALL.rst

 Install Ravada
 --------------

-Follow the detailed instructions in this section to install on different operating systems:
+Follow the detailed instructions in this section to install on different operating systems.

+Ubuntu and Debian packages are built by the Ravada team:

 * `Ubuntu <http://ravada.readthedocs.io/en/latest/docs/INSTALL_Ubuntu.html>`_
 * `Debian <http://ravada.readthedocs.io/en/latest/docs/INSTALL_Debian.html>`_

+RPMs are kindly provided by *Eclipseo*.

 * `RedHat Fedora <http://ravada.readthedocs.io/en/latest/docs/INSTALL_Fedora.html>`_

 Ravada can be installed from package or using docker.
+It is more suitable for development and testing:

 * `Docker <http://ravada.readthedocs.io/en/latest/docs/INSTALLfromDockers.html>`_